jbkinney/19_urp/README.md

 # 2019 Programming and Data Analysis Course

 Welcome to the 2019 Programming and Data Analysis Course for the Undergraduate Research Program at Cold Spring Harbor Laboratory!
+This Github repository contains the Jupyter notebooks and data sets that we will work through in this course.

 ## Summary

-Lead instructor:
+Lead Instructor:
 - Justin Kinney (<jkinney@cshl.edu>), Assistant Professor

 Teaching Assistants: